Lundy- a digital detox

-Reading retreats seem to be popular at the moment.
-They are popular across social media.
+Reading retreats are part of a new wellness trend at the moment.
 They feature tucked-away cottages and woodland hideaways.
-Often, these retreats offer carefully curated breaks that promise uninterrupted time with books.
-These retreats are often described as a digital detox or literary escape.
+These retreats offer carefully curated breaks that promise uninterrupted time with books.
+They are described as a digital detox or literary escape.
 Their focus is simple.
 They offer fewer distractions, more time, and space to read.

 Although it does not advertise itself as a reading retreat.
 It struck me that Lundy provides a perfect place to retreat to with books.
-It offers limited distractions and plenty of places to sit and read.
+It creates a digital detox, with limited distractions and plenty of outdoor and indoor places to sit and read.
 These are the conditions that many reading retreats try to create.

 A reading retreat is essentially a holiday dedicated to reading in a calm environment.
 Some retreats are organised around specific books or authors, and others take place in locations connected to the story itself.
 What they all share is a sense of stepping away from everyday demands.